learnrelay/learnrelay/content/queries/what-is-a-query.md

 }
 ```

 This query contains several parts that are currently unknown to us.

-In this chapter, we will learn how to put these ideas together to build flexible, composable queries.
+However at the end of this chapter, we will have a better understanding of all the different parts in this query and will be able to put them together to build flexible, composable queries.